abstractmath.org

 Assertions in math texts can play many different roles.

 English sentences can state facts, ask question, give commands, and other things.
-The intent of an English sentence is often obvious, but sometimes it can be unexpectedly different from what is apparent in the sentence.
-For example, the statement “Could you turn the TV down?” is apparently a question expecting a yes or no answer, but in fact it may be a request.
-(See Wikipedia about this phenomenon.)
+The intent of an English sentence is often obvious, but sometimes it can be different from what is apparent in the sentence.
+For example, the statement “Could you turn the TV down?” is apparently a question expecting a yes or no answer, but in fact it is a request (meaning "Please turn the TV down".
+(See the Wikipedia article on speech acts.)
 Such things are normally understood by people who know each other, but people for whom English is a foreign language or who have a different culture have difficulties with them.

 There are some problems of this sort in math English and the symbolic language, too.
 An assertion can have the intent of being a claim, a definition, or a constraint.
-Sentences in math, as in ordinary English, can also be questions or commands.
+It may be difficult to determine the intent of the author.
+That is discussed briefly here.

 Most of the time the intent of an assertion in math is obvious.
 But there are conventions and special formats that newcomers to abstract math may not recognize, so they misunderstand the point of the assertion.
 This section takes a brief look at some of the problems.